Eigenmodes in an ultra-relativistic ultra-magnetized pair QED-plasma: Numerical Results

-We present numerical solutions of the full dispersion relation for variations of $B$, $\theta$, $\Delta n$, and $\Theta$.
+In Figs. \ref{fig:branches}, \ref{fig:dispersion-compare-classical}, \ref{fig:dispersion-compare-QED}, we present the dispersion curves for selected choices of the parameters to illustrate the differences between classical, cold, QED, and thermal plasmas.
+In Figs. \ref{fig:angle-b-grid-neutral} - \ref{fig:deln-temp-grid}, we perform full parameter sweeps to demonstrate how the mode structure, cutoff, and resonance frequencies scale with the parameters.

 In all figures, dashed lines depict plasma eigenmode branches with $N^2<0$, while solid lines depict propagating modes with $N^2>0$.
 The dispersion curves are for Case I only, as the excluded area around $\omega\sim k_z$ is extremely thin for most values of $\Theta$ (see Fig. \ref{f:allow}).
 For illustrative purpose, we chose the numerical values of the plasma and cyclotron frequencies to be $\omega_p=1$, $\Omega=3$.
 We note that in a realistic magnetar magnetosphere, $\omega_p \ll \Omega$ by many orders of magnitude.
 The units of $\omega$, $k$ are arbitrary, but we set the speed of light $c=1$.

 In all dispersion curve diagrams, the wave branches are labeled as they would be for a classical plasma: "A" is the Alfv\'en wave, "F" is the fast magnetosonic wave, "X" is the extraordinary oblique electromagnetic wave, "O" is the ordinary oblique electromagnetic wave, "W" is the whistler wave, "Z" is the Z-mode, and "L" is the Langmuir mode.